-To date, we have been successful in exceeding our acquisitions targets; however, as there is more competition to acquire existing stores, especially from US purchasers, we may not be able to continually find acquisitions that meet our criteria.
+In 2018 we expect to acquire \$70 to \$90 million of assets.
+In the past, we have been successful in meeting or exceeding our acquisition targets; however, as there is more competition to acquire existing stores, especially from foreign purchasers, we may not be able to find acquisitions that meet our criteria.